Is Using a VPN Legal?Posted Oct. 27, 2018, 8:17 p.m. by Jonathan

 Public Wi-Fi surely is a convenient thing, but only for surfing the internet.

-You should never use it for any secured transactions because you risk compromising your personal data.
+You should never use it for any secured transactions because you risk compromising your data.
 This is where VPNs come in very handy.

 Getting away from monitored VOIP services